Transitioning to Safer Chemicals:

 IUE-CWA and BlueGreen Alliance.
 ChemHAT—Chemical Hazard and Alternatives Toolbox.
 This database provides information on chemical hazards, uses, exposures, and safer alternatives.

 KEMI--Swedish Chemicals Agency.
 PRIO.
 This is a web-based tool intended to facilitate the assessment of health and environmental risks of chemicals so that risk reduction opportunities can be identified and prioritized.

 Ministry of Social Affairs and Employment of Netherlands.
 Stoffenmanager.
 This is a tool for small and medium-sized enterprises to prioritize their health risks to dangerous substances and to determine effective control measures.

 SUBSPORT.
 Restricted and Priority Substances Database.
 This database contains 32 lists of substances that are legally or voluntarily restricted or are recommended for restriction due to their hazards.

 U.S. Environmental Protection Agency.
 ChemView.
 This web tool displays key health and safety data on chemicals and provides streamlined access to EPA assessments, hazard characterizations, and information on safer chemical ingredients.

-U.S. National Library of Medicine.
-TOXNET: Toxicology Data Network.
+National Library of Medicine.
+National Center for Biotechnology Information.
+PubChem: National Library of Medicine.
 This database provides information on toxicology, hazardous chemicals, environmental health, and toxic releases.